-The Dunnavant Valley Greenway trail was completed in 2009 and runs 1.5 miles along Yellow Leaf Creek.
+The Dunnavant Valley Greenway trail was completed in 2009 and runs 1.8 miles along Yellow Leaf Creek.
 The trail is accessible from either the Soccer Blast fields adjacent to US-280 or a gravel parking area located on Hwy 41.
 If you park on Hwy 41, be aware the parking is limited and fills up quickly on a nice day.
-This is a fun hike on a Sunday afternoon for the entire family, especial if you live close by.
+This is a fun hike on a Sunday afternoon for the entire family.
 There are no fees charged.
-Usually you will want to hike the trail roundtrip to return to your vehicle.
-The times and miles below are for a round-trip hike.
+If you aren’t parking a car at each end; keep in mind you will need to return along the same path.

-The path varies between sand, small stone and large rocks.
-Luscious vegetation adores the trail for its entirety during the late spring and summer.
+The path is mostly dirt except for a few areas where the path turns to stone or is lined with large rocks.
+Luscious vegetation adores the trail for its entirety during the spring and summer months.
 With the foliage decreased during the fall and winter, hikers can see various rock formations and rock gardens adjacent to the path.

 This trail is a most for anyone in the Birmingham / Chelsea area.